-Cradle Of Filth, Butcher Babies, High Parasite, Black Satellite
+Cradle Of Filth, Butcher Babies, High Parasite and Black Satellite

 O2 Forum Kentish Town, London